EmbeddedOS/Linux/docs/linux_programming_interface.md

 - The key point about a `pseudo-terminal` is that the slave device provides an interface that behaves like a terminal, which makes it possible to connect a terminal-oriented program to the slave device and then use another program connected to the master device to drive the terminal-oriented program.
 Output written by the driver program undergoes the usual input processing performed by the terminal driver and is then passed as input to the terminal-oriented program connected to the slave.

 - Pseudo-terminal are used in a variety of applications, most notably in the implementation of terminal windows provided under an X window system login and in applications providing network login services, such as `telnet` and `ssh`.

+### 2.16.
+Date and time

+- Two type of time are of interest to a process:
+  - 1. `real time` is measured either from some standard point (calendar time) or from some fixed point.
+On Unix systems, calendar time us measured ni seconds since midnight on the 01/01/1970.
+This date, which is close to the birth of the UNIX system, is referred to as the `Epoch`.
+  - 2. `Process time`, also called `CPU time`, is the total amount of CPU time that a process has used since starting.
+It's divided into `system CPU time` (kernel mode) and `user CPU time` (user mode).

+- `time` command display all of them.